anish6777/react-universal-flash/README.md

 };
 ```

+## Step 4 (optional)

+It is better you create you own message component based on the styling or library you use in your app.
+The default message component provided has very less styling and is available only in one color.

+You can create a custom component or use one from any styling library and pass it as a child to Flasher.
+Examples of creating the component from scratch and creating using components from libraries like material-ui,react-bootstrap and styled-components are given below.

 # Custom component to flash message

 We can pass a custom message component as child to Flasher.
 Then message will be flashed in custom component.